ElementalAlly/attendanceProject/README.md

 # Admin:

-There is one more feature of this device.
-That is the admin reports.
-If you need to view all the reports or if you would like to export them in csv, you can.
-Go to hostname.local/admin to view the admin home screen.
+There is one more feature of this system: the admin reports.
+If you need to view all the reports or if you would like to export them to a csv file, go to http://hostname.local/admin/ to view the admin home screen.

 ![admin home screen](https://github.com/ElementalAlly/attendanceProject/raw/master/docs/AdminHome.png)

-Click on "Auto generated reports" to find all of the reports, in the style of the other report generation:
+Click on "Auto generated reports" to find all of the reports, in the style of the single report generation:

 ![admin reports screen](https://github.com/ElementalAlly/attendanceProject/raw/master/docs/AdminReports.png)